Nvidia Stock Split Prediction 2026: Why Experts Say It’s Unlikely (For Now)

 Why AI Growth Could Accelerate the Next Nvidia Split

 While 2026 seems too early for a split, the sheer velocity of the AI buildout could change the math.
-Nvidia is currently releasing its Vera Rubin platform, which is expected to drive another wave of record-breaking data center revenue.
+Nvidia is currently releasing its Vera Rubin platform, which is expected to drive another wave of record-breaking data center revenue alongside its ongoing Blackwell deployments.
+To secure its supply lines for these massive AI workloads, Nvidia recently executed a multi-billion-dollar infrastructure prepayment to fund the construction of dedicated Corning (GLW) fiber-optic manufacturing plants in the U.S.

-If Nvidia captures a larger-than-expected share of the sovereign AI market or if the Rubin platform leads to a massive earnings beat in late 2026, we could see the stock price climb toward $400 faster than anticipated.
+If Nvidia captures a larger-than-expected share of the sovereign AI market, or if the upcoming May 20 earnings call reveals a massive guidance beat tied to these international expansions, we could see the stock price climb toward $400 faster than anticipated.
 At that level, management might consider a smaller 2-for-1 or 3-for-1 split to keep the “Mag Seven” competition at bay and maintain liquidity.

 Conclusion: Patience is the Play for NVDA Investors